 When planning your sight-seeing and which pass to buy, keep in mind that most museums are closed on Mondays, January 1, May 1, and December 25.
 National Museums and archaeological sites have free admission the first Sunday of the month.

 Colosseum and Roman Forum Pass is one of the top Rome tickets you should buy in advance.
-Since the Colosseum is the most visited site in Rome, ticket lines can be very long.
-The combo pass includes the Forum and Palatine Hill and is good for 2 days (you cannot buy an individual ticket just for the Colosseum).
+Starting in March, 2019, you must buy your tickets or reserve an entrance time in advance.
+The combo pass includes the Forum and Palatine Hill and is currently good for 2 days.

 Omnia Vatcian and Rome Card gives you priority access to Vatican Museums and Sistine Chapel (no waiting in ticket line), an audio guide for Saint Peter’s Basilica, and transportation on the Open Bus Roma Cristiana (hop-on, hop-off sight-seeing bus) for 24 hours.
 Cards for 3-days have additions that include 2 free entrances to sites in Rome, priority entrance to main heritage sites, and Rome bus transportation.

-- Buy a 3-day Omnia Vatican and Rome Card from Viator in US dollars.
-Cards are also availalble at several locations including the airport, Termini train station, Saint Peter’s Square, and Basilica of Saint John Lateran, or through the Omnia web site for pick-up at one of the offices.
+Buy a 24 or 72 hour Omnia Vatican and Rome Card in advance.
+Cards can also be bought at several places including the airport, Termini train station, Saint Peter’s Square, and Basilica of Saint John Lateran, or through the Omnia web site for pick-up at one of the offices.

 Rome Transportation Passes can be used on all city buses and trams, the metro, and some local rail lines.
 It does not include airport transportation or hop-on hop-off sightseeing buses.
 You can buy a pass good for 24, 48, or 72 hours or 7 days.
 You can buy passes many places in Rome including tabacchi, news stands, vending machines, and some metro stations.